 The TRMP is a combined unitary plan under section 80 of the Resource Management Act (RMA), meaning it guides the use of our natural and physical resources, including land development.

-How the plan is being reviewed
+How it's being reviewed

-The review is being conducted in two phases.
+The review is being conducted in 2 phases.
 Phase 1 from 2022 to 2025 and Phase 2 from 2025 to 2028.

 Current projects and engagements in the TRMP review